jum4r/osticket-prereqs/README.md

 <img src="https://i.imgur.com/nybPIAD.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Open Microsoft Azure and create a Virtual Machine (VM).
+Under "Resource Groups," click "Create New," and name it whatever you please.
 Choose Windows 10 Pro, and allocate at least 2-4 Virtual CPUs (vCPUs).
-Create a username and password of your choice, and make a note of them.
+Create a username and password of your choice, and make a note of these using Notepad or a similar application.
 Next, under Networking, allow it to create a new Virtual Network (VNet).
 Proceed to the "Review + Create" section to initiate the VM creation process.
 Once the deployment is complete, copy the VM's Public IP address and use Remote Desktop (RDP) to connect to it from your personal PC.
 On your desktop, go to Search, type "rdp," paste the "VM IP address," and then use the login credentials you created earlier.
 </p>
 <br />